Subterranean Press Magazine: Spring 2013

 The Prayer of Ninety Cats by Caitlín R. Kiernan

 In this darkened theatre, the screen shines like the moon.
 More like the moon than this simile might imply, as the moon makes no light of her own, but instead adamantly casts off whatever the sun sends her way.
 The silver screen reflects the light pouring from the projector booth.
-And this particular screen, truly a silver screen, the real deal, not some careless metonym lazily recalling more glamorous Hollywood movie-palace days.
-There’s silver dust embedded in its tightly-woven silk matte, an apotropaic which might console any Slovak grandmothers in attendance, given the evening’s bill of fare.
+And this particular screen truly is a silver screen, the real deal, not some careless metonym lazily recalling more glamorous Hollywood movie-palace days.
+There’s silver dust embedded in its tightly-woven silk matte, an apotropaic which might console any Slovak grandmothers in attendence, given the evening’s bill of fare.
 But, then again, is it not also said that the silvered-glass of mirrors offends these hungry phantoms?
 And isn’t the screen itself a mirror, not so very unlike the moon?
 The moon flashes back the sun, the screen flashes back the dazzling glow from the projector’s Xenon arc lamp.
-Here, then, is an irony, of sorts, as it is sometimes claimed the moroaică, strigoi mort, vampire, and vrykolakas are incapable of casting reflections—apparently consuming light much as the gravity well of a black hole does.
+Here, then, is an irony, of sorts, as it is sometimes claimed the moroaică, strigoi mort, vampir, and vrykolakas, are incapable of casting reflections—apparently consuming light much as the gravity well of a black hole does.
 In these flickering, moving pictures, there must surely be some incongruity or paradox, beginning with Murnau’s Orlok, Browning’s titular Dracula, and Carl Theodor Dreyer’s sinister Marguerite Chopin.

 Of course, pretend demons need no potent, tried-and-true charm to ward them off, no matter how much we may wish to fear them.
 Still, we go through the motions.
-We needto fear, and when summoning forth these simulacra, to convince ourselves of their authenticity, we must also have a means of dispelling them.
+We need to fear, and when summoning forth these simulacra, to convince ourselves of their authenticity, we must also have a means of dispelling them.
 We sit in darkness and watch the monsters, and smugly remind ourselves these are merely actors playing unsavory parts, reciting dialogue written to shock, scandalize, and unnerve.
 All shadows are carefully planned.
 That face is clever make up, and a man becoming a bat no more than a bit of trick photography accomplished with flash powder, splicing, and a lump of felt and rabbit fur dangled from piano wire.
 We sit in the darkness, safely reenacting and mocking and laughing at the silly, delicious fears of our ignorant forbearers.
 If all else fails, we leave our seats and escape to the lobby.
 We turn on the light.
 No need to invoke crucified messiahs and the Queen of Heaven, not when we have Saint Thomas Edison on our side.
 Though, still another irony arises (we are gathering a veritable platoon of ironies, certainly), as these same monsters were brought to you courtesy of Mr. Edison’s tinkerings and profiteering.
 Any truly wily sorcerer, any witch worth her weight in mandrake and foxglove, knows how very little value there is in conjuring a fearful thing if it may not then be banished at will.

 The theatre air is musty and has a sickly sweet sourness to it.
 It swims with the rancid ghosts of popcorn butter, spilled sodas, discarded chewing gum, and half a hundred varieties of candy lost beneath velvet seats and between the carpeted aisles.
 Let’s say these are the top notes of our perfume.
 Beneath them lurk the much fainter heart notes of sweat, piss, vomit, cum, soiled diapers—all the pungent gases and fluids a human body may casually expel.
 Also, though smoking has been forbidden here for decades, the reek of stale cigarettes and cigars persists.
-Finally, now, the base notes, not to be recognized right away, but registering after half an hour or more has passed, settling in to bestow solidity and depth to this complex.
+Finally, now, the base notes, not to be recognized right away, but registering after half an hour or more has passed, settling in to bestow solidity and depth to this complex Eau de Parfum.
 In the main, it strikes the nostrils as dust, though more perceptive noses may discern dry rot, mold, and aging mortar.
 Considered thusly, the atmosphere of this theatre might, appropriately, echo that of a sepulcher, shut away and ripe from generations of use.

 Crossing the street, you might have noticed a title and the names of the players splashed across the gaudy marquee.
 After purchasing your ticket from the young man with a death’s head tattooed on the back of his left hand (he has a story, if you care to hear), you might have paused to view the relevant lobby cards or posters on display.
 You might have considered the concessions.
 These are the rituals before the rite.
 You might have wished you’d brought along an umbrella, because it’s beginning to look like there might be rain later.
 You may even go to the payphone near the restrooms, but, these days, that happens less and less, and there’s talk of having it removed.